zhenhua-zhang/qtlmpppl/README.md

 # Note
 1. In 300BCG cohort, the measurement of GM of Naive_CD8 is not normal respect to normal distribution even converted by log10.

+# Results

+Date: 2020 Sep 07 13:20:22
+[x] 1.
+QTLs for each association analysis
+[ ] 2.
+Check if the associations are the same locus
+    [x] - Coloc
+    [ ] - PLINK clump
+3.